charliekranz/blockbuster_MS3/README.md

 - Navbar
     - Tested that navigation links linked to appropriate pages
-    - Tested that nav links which should be visible were visible
+    - Tested that nav links which should be visible were visible based on user session state
-    - Tested that nav links which should be hidden were hidden
+    - Tested that nav links which should be hidden were hidden based on user session state

 - Homepage
-    - Tested that buttons which should be visible were visible
+    - Tested that buttons which should be visible were visible based on user session state
-    - Tested that buttons which should be hidden were hidden
+    - Tested that buttons which should be hidden were hidden based on user session state

 - Register
     - Tested that Registrations were confined to the appropriate restrictions